 resource file (

 text_a, but not for

 - When this application is launched on a device with locale set to English,

 the application might run without a problem, because

 res/values-en/strings.xmlcontains both of the needed text strings.

-- However, the user will see an error message and a Force Close button when this application is launched on a device set to a language other than English.
-The application will not load.
+- However, the user sees an error message and a Force Close button when this application is launched on a device set to a language other than English.
+The application doesn't load.